Inductive type

 In type theory, a system has inductive types if it has facilities for creating a new type from constants and functions that create terms of that type.
 The feature serves a role similar to data structures in a programming language and allows a type theory to add concepts like numbers, relations, and trees.
 As the name suggests, inductive types can be self-referential, but usually only in a way that permits structural recursion.

 The standard example is encoding the natural numbers using Peano's encoding.
-It can be defined in Coq as follows:
+It can be defined in Rocq (previously known as Coq) as follows: